Skip to main content

 Before you go to your hearing, check the current rules on expenses on GOV.UK.

 The tribunal clerk will help you fill in a claim form when you go to the hearing.
 Make sure you take receipts for your travel and lunch.
 If you have lost earnings, make sure you have a letter from your employer confirming this.
+Contact the tribunal before the hearing if you need help.

 Make notes of all the things you want to say on the day